-- 2.3.2.1 The methods and responsibility for developing, managing, and approving raw material, finished product, and packaging specifications shall be documented. - 2.3.2.2 Specifications for all raw materials and packaging, including, but not limited to ingredients, additives, hazardous chemicals, processing aids, and packaging that impact finished product safety shall be documented and kept current. - 2.3.2.3 All raw materials, packaging, and ingredients, including those received from other sites under the same corporate ownership, shall comply with specifications and with the relevant legislation in the country of manufacture and country of destination, if known. - 2.3.2.4 Raw materials, packaging, and ingredients shall be validated to ensure product safety is not compromised and the material is fit for its intended purpose. - 2.3.2.5 Site management shall require approved raw materials suppliers to notify the site of changes in product composition that could have an impact on product formulation (e.g. protein content, moisture, amino acid profiles, contaminant levels, tolerance levels, and/or other parameters that may be variable by crop or by season). - 2.3.2.6 Verification of packaging shall include: - i.
-Certification that all packaging that comes into direct contact with pet food meets either regulatory acceptance or approval criteria.
-Documentation shall either be in the form of a declaration of continued guarantee of compliance, a certificate of conformance, or a certificate from the applicable regulatory agency. - ii.
-In the absence of a certificate of conformance, certificate of analysis, or letter of guarantee, tests and analyses shall be conducted and records maintained to confirm the absence of potential chemical migration from the packaging to the pet food contents. - 2.3.2.7 Finished product labels shall be accurate, comply with the relevant legislation, and be approved by qualified company personnel. - 2.3.2.8 Description of services for contract service providers that have an impact on product safety shall be documented, current, include a full description of the service to be provided, and detail relevant training requirements of all contract personnel.
+- 2.3.2.1 The methods and responsibility for developing, managing, and approving raw material, finished product, and packaging specifications shall be documented. - 2.3.2.2 Specifications for all raw materials and packaging, including, but not limited to, ingredients, additives, hazardous chemicals, processing aids, and packaging that impact finished product safety shall be documented and kept current. - 2.3.2.3 All raw materials, packaging, and ingredients, including those received from other sites under the same corporate ownership, shall comply with specifications and with the relevant legislation in the country of manufacture and country(ies) of destination if known. - 2.3.2.4 Raw materials, packaging, and ingredients shall be validated to ensure product safety is not compromised and the material is fit for its intended purpose. - 2.3.2.5 Site management shall require approved raw materials suppliers to notify the site of changes in product composition that could have an impact on product formulation (e.g., protein content, moisture, amino acid profiles, contaminant levels, allergens, and/or other parameters that may be variable by season). - 2.3.2.6 Verification of packaging shall include a certification of all packaging that comes into direct contact with food meets either regulatory acceptance or approval criteria.
+Documentation shall either be in the form of a declaration of continued guarantee of compliance, a certificate of conformance, or a certificate from the applicable regulatory agency. - In the absence of a certificate of conformance, certificate of analysis, or letter of guarantee, analyses to confirm the absence of potential chemical migration from the packaging to the food contents shall be conducted and records maintained. - 2.3.2.7 Finished product labels shall be accurate, comply with the relevant legislation, and be approved by qualified company personnel. - 2.3.2.8 Description of services for contract service providers that have an impact on product safety shall be documented, current, include a full description of the services to be provided, and detail relevant training requirements for all contract personnel.

-- 2.3.2.9 Finished product specifications shall be documented, current, approved by the site and their customer, accessible to relevant staff, and shall include, where applicable: - i.
+- 2.3.2.9 Finished product specifications shall be documented, current, approved by the site and its customer, accessible to relevant staff, and shall include, where applicable: - i.
 Microbiological, chemical, and physical limits; - ii.
 Composition to meet label claims; - iii.
 Labeling and packaging requirements; and - iv.
 Storage conditions. - 2.3.2.10 Specifications for raw materials and packaging, chemicals, processing aids, contract services, and finished products shall be reviewed as changes occur that impact product safety.
 Records of reviews shall be maintained.